ASPIRe Lab Co-Directors

 Samsun Naher, PhD, MA

-Samsun Naher is an Advanced Training Fellowship in Rehabilitation Policy Research (ARRT) Postdoctoral Fellow in the Department of Rehabilitation Medicine at the University of Washington.
+Samsun Naher worked as an Advanced Training Fellowship in Rehabilitation Policy Research (ARRT) Postdoctoral Fellow in the Department of Rehabilitation Medicine at the University of Washington.
 She is a health economist who is currently working on a pair of studies on medication use among people with disabilities.
 One study uses longitudinal survey data with people with long-term disabilities to examine the characteristics associated with reporting a participant’s barrier to medication use.
 Another study uses Medicare administration data to understand the changes in the availability of medication relevant to people with disabilities during the COVID-19 pandemic.
 An additional study is looking at the impact of changes in ownership in home health agencies on the quality of Medicare patient outcomes.

 Dr. Naher completed a research grant from the Social Security Administration through University of Wisconsin-Madison (2021-2022).
 In her graduate research, Dr. Naher studied the interconnection between public policies (such as the Affordable Care Act and Supplemental Security Income program) and outcomes among vulnerable populations, especially disability claiming and prescription drug use for mental health.
 Moreover, some of her independent research includes environmental issues related to air pollution and housing prices, natural disasters and child health.